Error-331/code_tests/docs/bible/links.md

 Claiming the Name - August 26 (John 8:58);

 God's Judgments - August 27 (Do not be quick to make judgments about what may or may not be God's judgments; Marvel on God's works);

+Come Back Seeing - August 28 (Sinners without faith must exercise God-given repentance and place their trust alone in Jesus Christ as Lord and Savior);

+Another Miracle - August 29 (Implicitly rely on Jesus as our sin-bearer; Become spiritually enlightened);